 Summarize citizen participation process and how it impacted goal-setting

 The County included a variety of outreach efforts for citizen participation to provide valuable input included in the AAP.
 These efforts included service provider/key partner meetings, newspaper notifications, Urban County and HOME Consortia meetings, the County’s webpage, and public hearings.
 The County has also made available information regarding the AAP and related citizen participation process on the County's website.
 Outreach efforts varied to reach diverse populations to include input that was insightful and representative of all Adams County residents.
 It also encouraged the participation of those in specialized populations such as non-English speakers, persons with disabilities, residents of public housing, low-income residents and seniors.
 Adams County encouraged participation by local institutions, members of the Continuum of Care, service providers, special needs providers, nonprofit organizations, and housing developers.
 This data was then analyzed by staff who incorporated the findings on housing, special needs, and community development into the priority outcomes.
 By determining the Priorities, the County was able to allocate funds to the appropriate agencies to provide those necessary services.
 Residents were encouraged to provide comments on the draft AAP through a publicized thirty (30) day public review period.
 The County publicized the availability of the draft AAP in multiple local newspapers and on the County’s webpage on the County's website.
-Substantial amendments followed the CARES Act CDBG waivers which allowed a minimum of a five-day public comment period before submission to HUD.
+Substantial amendments followed the CARES Act CDBG waivers which allowed a minimum of a five-day public comment period before submission to HUD, until reverting to the original 30-day minimum public comment period upon the expiry of the waiver.

 Citizen Participation Outreach